Angeldude/classlib/README.md

 I provide `.atf` files for each function and variable, 1 full `.atf` file with everything in it, an APLX workspace with everything in it, and an exported Dyalog extended workspace from the original Dyalog file.

 ### To be converted?
-This file is all the variables that I need to re-introduce because the export feature on Dyalog was Erroring on matrix variable definitions.
+This file contains all the variables that I need to re-introduce because the export feature on Dyalog was erroring on matrix variable definitions.